willkg/blog/posts/mozilla/crashstats_tools_v1_0_1.rst

 Where to go for more
 ====================

-See the project on GitHub which includes a README which contains everything about the project including examples of usage, the issue tracker, and the source code:
+See the project on GitHub which includes a README that contains everything about the project including examples of usage, the issue tracker, and the source code: